techidaily/site-facebook/source/_posts/decoding-and-rectifying-common-social-network-issues-your-guide-to-fixing-them.md

 ![Facebook Change Audience](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/Facebook-Change-Audience.png)

- To keep someone from seeing your posts all the time, you can[add them to your**Restricted** list](https://www.makeuseof.com/tag/limit-can-see-facebook-posts-restricted-list/) .
+ To keep someone from seeing your posts all the time, you can [add them to your**Restricted** list](https://www.makeuseof.com/tag/limit-can-see-facebook-posts-restricted-list/) .
 People on this list won't see anything you post unless it's set to**Public** or you tag them in it.
 To add someone to this list, visit their page, select the**Friends** button, and then click**Edit Friend List** .
 Scroll down and click the**Restricted** list.

  In this panel, you can also add that person to the**Close Friends** group.
 This list also provides an easy way to share posts exclusively with your most trusted friends, and is an option in the audience selector.